step-security-bot/UserStyles/README.md

 # Typpi's UserStyles

-A curated collection of **UserStyles** and scripts made by **Typpi**, designed to improve web experiences with sleek dark modes, enhanced functionality, and unique themes.
+A curated collection of **UserStyles** and scripts made by **Typpi** (@nick2bad4u), designed to improve web experiences with sleek dark modes, enhanced functionality, and unique themes.

 ## Featured Styles